 Since July 1, 2010, Vermont law provides Vermont homeowners in foreclosure with the right to meet with a representative of their lender or mortgage servicer to discuss options for staying in their home.
 This meeting is called a Foreclosure Mediation and is facilitated by a neutral third party called a mediator.

-Mediators: Any foreclosure proceeding instituted after December 1, 2013, must comply with the provisions of Act 8 amending 12 V.S.A. §§ 4631-37, including filing a copy of the Foreclosure Mediation Report, now available to be filled in on line, and other information and documents with the Attorney General’s Office.
-Mediators are welcome to use this form for any mediation effective immediately.
-Should you have any difficulties, please e-mail James Layman.
+Any foreclosure proceeding instituted after December 1, 2013, must comply with the provisions of Act 8 amending 12 V.S.A. §§ 4631-37, including filing a copy of the Foreclosure Mediation Report and other information and documents with the Attorney General’s Office.
+Should you have any difficulties, please e-mail AGO.MediationReport@vermont.gov.

 Instructions for the Foreclosure Mediation Report:

 - Download the Mediation Report: Part I and Part II

 - Mediators must file only Part I of their report with the Court, while Parts I and II should be sent by email to the Attorney General’s Office at AGO.MediationReport@vermont.gov.

 Vermont homeowners who are facing foreclosure may contact the Vermont Department of Financial Regulation’s Mortgage Assistance Program by calling 802-828-3307 or 888-568-4547, or by visiting its website.
 The NeighborWorks Alliance of Vermont may also be able to point homeowners to organizations that may be able to provide other relevant forms of assistance.